sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Risk Identification, Assessment and Management.md

 - Strategy: Risk Mitigation
 - Application:
-1. Installing of next generation antivirus, disabling USB boot in BIOS, block all executable files from USB drives
+1. Installing next generation antivirus, disabling USB boot in BIOS, and blocking all executable files from USB drives
 2. Implement system imaging for rapid recovery and also student digital literacy training
 3. Physical: Always use USB port locks for younger students
 ---